 The patent applications that we in-license in the U.S. or in other foreign countries may fail to result in issued patents with claims that protect our product candidate or result in patents that are narrowed, invalidated or held unenforceable following challenge in certain jurisdictions.
 We cannot guarantee any current or future patents will provide us with any meaningful protection or competitive advantage.
 There is no assurance that all of the potentially relevant prior art relating to our patents and patent applications has been found, which can prevent a patent from issuing from a pending patent application or be used to invalidate an issued patent.
 The examination process may require us to narrow our claims, which may limit the scope of any patent protection we obtain.
 Even if patents do successfully issue based on our patent applications and even if such patents cover our product candidate, uses of our product candidate or other aspects related to our product candidate, third parties may challenge their validity, ownership, enforceability or scope, which may result in such patents being narrowed, invalidated or held unenforceable or circumvented, any of which could limit our ability to prevent competitors and other third parties from developing and marketing similar products or limit the length of terms of patent protection we may have for our product candidate, if approved, and technologies.
 Other companies may also design around our patents.
-Third parties may have blocking patents that could prevent us from marketing our product candidate, if any of our patents protection or our patent protection or our product candidate, if any of our patents protection of our product candidate, circumvented or otherwise limited by third parties prior to the commercialization of our product candidate and if we do not own or have exclusive rights to other enforceable patents protecting our product candidate, competitors and other third parties could market products that are substantially similar to ours and our business
+Third parties may have blocking patents that could prevent us from marketing our product candidate, if any of our patents expire or are challenged, invalidated, circumvented or otherwise limited by third parties prior to the commercialization of our product candidate and if we do not own or have exclusive rights to other enforceable patents protecting our product candidate, competitors and other third parties could market products that are substantially similar to ours and our business would suffer.